lrzjason/CaptionFusionator/README.md

 # CaptionFusionator

-This project is intended to provide a modular framework for using multiple pre-trained image-to-text deep-learning models and then synthesizing them together into a single caption using a downstream LLM.
+This project is intended to provide a modular framework for using multiple image-to-text models and then synthesizing them together into a single caption using a downstream LLM.
 As it stands, default values assume the user has a Nvidia GPU with at least 24GB of VRAM.

 This project is in active development, and generally should be considered in a pre-release state.